Veterans Affairs Lawyers Vero Beach, Melbourne, Port St. Lucie & Fort Pierce, FL

-Physical and mental injuries could have manifested while in the service our your country, or much later.
+Physical and mental injuries could have manifested while in the service of your country, or much later.
 If the condition is ultimately service-connected, you may be entitled to disability benefits.
-Many service men and women have been exposed to various agents during their time of service which may have caused injury or illness.
+Many service men and women have been exposed to various agents during their time of service, which may have caused injury or illness.
 Find out whether your illness or injury is service-connected.

 If your service-connected disability is proven, the VA will determine the extent of disability, between 10% and 100%.
 The higher the rating, the higher the award of benefits.
 If you have been rated by the VA, but you believe that the rating is too low, we can help you determine if a rating increase is appropriate.

 Did you know that if you served overseas during time of conflict, and you now suffer from illness or injury, there may be a presumption that your condition is service-connected?
-Did you know that if you served any time at Camp Lejeune, North Carolina, between 1953 and 1987, your current illness or injury could be presumed to be service connected?
-There any many other service-related events that could have caused your illness or injury.
+Did you know that if you served any time at Camp Lejeune, North Carolina, between 1953 and 1987, your current illness or injury could be presumed to be service-connected?
+There are many other service-related events that could have caused your illness or injury.
 Talk to a lawyer to determine if your condition is service-connected.

-To talk to a lawyer at Matheson & Horowitz today regarding you Veterans’ Affairs claim, contact us at 772-569-2667.
+To talk to a lawyer at Matheson and Horowitz today regarding you Veterans Affairs claim, contact us at 772-569-2667.